YanGusik/Footprints/README.md

-# :feet: Footprints for (UTM and Referrer Tracking)
+# :feet: Footprints for (UTM and Referrer Tracking) with Laravel 11 support

 ![Footprints for Laravel (UTM and Referrer Tracking)](readme-header.jpg)